tanimislam/howdy/docs/source/howdy-config/howdy_services_config.rst

 The Imgur API
 ^^^^^^^^^^^^^^^
-Incomplete information on setting up Imgur API access can be found on `this website <https://apidocs.imgur.com/?version=latest>`_.
-High level instructions to generate valid Imgur client credentials are described in :numref:`Generate Imgur Credentials Using ``Howdy```.
+Incomplete information on setting up Imgur_ API access can be found on `this website`_.
+High level instructions to generate valid Imgur client credentials are described in :numref:`generate_imgur_credentials_using_howdy`.

+.. _generate_imgur_credentials_using_howdy:

 Generate Imgur Credentials Using ``Howdy``
 ------------------------------------------------
-Here are the steps used to get working Imgur API access using the ``howdy_config_gui``.
-First register for an `Imgur account <https://imgur.com/register?redirect=https%3A%2F%2Fimgur.com%2F>`_, if you have not already done so.
+Here are the steps used to get working Imgur API access using the :ref:`howdy_config_gui <howdy_config_gui_label>`.
+First register for an `Imgur account`_, if you have not already done so.

-1. Once you have an account, `register an Imgur application <https://api.imgur.com/oauth2/addclient>`_.
+1. Once you have an account, `register an Imgur application`_.
 Specify an application name, choose the "OAuth2 authorization without a callback URL" option, provide an email address, and provide a basic description of the application.
 Here is a screen shot.

 .. _imgur_step01_registerapp: